This policy is for you if your chosen degree has a September 2022 start date.

 - An understanding of and an ability to appreciate the needs of others and evidence of demonstrating care and compassion

-- How will your experiences so far help you to be successful both as student and in your chosen career?
+- How your experiences so far will help you to be successful both as a student and in your chosen career.
 This needs to be written reflectively.

-In the School of Healthcare, applicants to all our programmes will be required to attend an interview.
+Applicants to all School of Healthcare programmes will be required to attend an interview.

-We need to take into account professionally relevant legal/regulatory requirement stipulations (Nursing and Midwifery Council) which ensure that our approach to interviewing is consistent with Values Based Recruitment initiatives.
+We need to take into account professionally relevant legal/regulatory requirement stipulations (as set out by the Nursing and Midwifery Council) which ensure that our approach to interviewing is consistent with values-based recruitment initiatives.

 Interviews are scheduled as flexibly as possible to enable applicants to attend.
-This includes, where possible, providing adequate notice (usually at least two weeks); if requested, offering applicants an alternative interview date.
-A revised interview date may not be offered if the applicant fails to attend an interview without informing the university in advance.
+This includes, where possible, providing adequate notice (usually at least two weeks) and, if requested, offering applicants an alternative interview date.
+A revised interview date may not be offered if the applicant fails to attend an interview without informing the University in advance.

 Some applicants, such as those who are disabled or those who are pregnant, may require adjustments to their interview to provide them with full and equal access to the process.
 Once a candidate has formally informed the School of Healthcare, we are responsible for making reasonable adjustments where possible.
-The University’s Disability Services team should be consulted for further advice or information regarding disability related adjustments (email firstname.lastname@example.org) and the Equality and Inclusion Unit for advice on other adjustments (email email@example.com).
+Email the University’s Disability Services team via firstname.lastname@example.org for further advice or information regarding disability-related adjustments.
+Email the Equality and Inclusion Unit via email@example.com for advice on other adjustments.

 Other assessment methods

-Applicants for the Social Work programme will be asked to complete a written assessment.
-All applicants will also have their digital literacy skills assessed.
+All applicants will have their digital literacy skills assessed.
+Applicants for the Social Work programme will also be asked to complete a written assessment.

-In the invite to interview email, applicants are asked to inform us if they have a disability such as dyslexia or dyscalcula that may require some reasonable adjustment to complete the assessments.
+In the invite to interview email, applicants are asked to inform us if they have a disability such as dyslexia or dyscalculia that may require some reasonable adjustment to complete the assessments.